Interpol lawyers

 2. Interpol law firm assists clients in preparing documents for submission to the CCF with the aim of correcting or deleting data.

-3. Interpol lawyers check for Interpol notifications and represent clients before international bodies, ensuring the protection of their rights.
+3. Interpol lawyer check for Interpol notifications and represent clients before international bodies, ensuring the protection of their rights.

 Interpol is a principal tool in the international fight against crime, but its notices, particularly the red ones, can pose serious legal issues for individuals.
 Interpol lawyers provide protection for their clients' rights, offer advice on extradition matters, and assist in the removal of notices.
 Seeking qualified legal assistance is key to successfully defending one's rights on an international scale.